kwaldenphd/more-with-matplotlib/README.md

 ## Lab Goals

 This lab covers how to generate `matplotlib` plots for data stored in a `pandas` `DataFrame`.
-It provides an overview of how to generate a variety of common plot types, including line plots, bar charts, histograms, bax plots, area plots, scatter plots, and pie charts.
+It provides an overview of how to generate a variety of common plot types, including line plots, bar charts, histograms, box plots, area plots, scatter plots, and pie charts.
 It also covers how `pandas`'s plotting function handles missing data.
 It provides a comparison of the `matplotlib` and `seaborn` plotting packages and provides an introduction to `seaborn` with sample code.

 By the end of this lab, students will be able to:
 - Understand how to generate `matplotlib` plots for data stored in a `pandas` `DataFrame`, for a variety of plot types